raghu13590/jsonSearch/README.md

  - 	clone the application
  - 	navigate to the folder
  -  make sure you have installed gradle already
- - 	type <gradle clean build> to build the app
+ - 	type "gradle clean build" to build the app
- - 	type <./gradlew test> to run tests
+ - 	type "./gradlew test" to run tests
  - 	to run the app from terminal
  - 	navigate to zendeskChallenge\zendeskSearch\src\main\java\com\zendesk\search
- - 	type <java SearchApplication>
+ - 	type "java SearchApplication"

 ##### instructions
 - 	as the application starts, it shows list of files to search from with a number next to it